 11 fluid ounces distilled water

-To craft this handmade soap simply follow your basic cold process soapmaking instructions.
+To craft this homemade strawberry preserves soap recipe simply follow your basic cold process soapmaking instructions.
 Add the red iron oxide to the soapmaking oils once they have cooled and right before you add the lye-water.
 Stir well using a stick or immersion hand blender.
 This will ensure the color gets mixed evenly throughout the soap.
 Then add the lye-water to the oils and stir until trace at which point you would blend in the fragrance, ground oatmeal and poppy seeds.
 Mix well to thoroughly incorporate all ingredients, then pour into your lined mold and insulate for 24 hours before unmolding and cutting into individual bars.

 This batch will yield approximately 10 – 12 bars (or a 3lb. batch) and will fit inside one of my DIY wooden loaf soap molds.

 Allow bars to cure for 3 – 6 weeks after unmolding and cutting into bars.
 Wrap your final bars as desired with professional plastic food wrap film, Kraft paper, or fabric.
 As the fragrance oil contains vanilla, this soap will darken to a deep red over time.

 For more great homemade soap recipes as well as other natural bath and beauty recipe ideas, be sure to follow my DIY Bath and Body board on Pinterest.
 You can also keep up with all of my posts by following Soap Deli News on Blog Lovin’ or signing up for my once monthly newsletter.